xdamah/swagger-xdamah-examples/README.md

 * That should build all the example projects.
 * Each project builds into a jar file - target/demo.jar
 * In each project cd [example project name]
-* for example cd 1-first-example
+* for example cd main-examples\basic\basic-no-controller
 * then run from comamnd prompt "java -jar target/demo.jar"
 * When that finishes launching we should run http://localhost:8080/swagger-ui.html
 * Will be able to follow along using swagger ui.